 Lastly, ask your architect what their markup is on materials and furnishings or if they pass on their trade discount.

 Directing a construction project is a full-time job, so hiring an architect will save you a lot of time and effort.
 But a better reason to hire an architect is for the value they add to your project.
 They will show you a range of options to zero in on a design that’s customized to your needs.
 And beyond that, a good architect will envision possibilities for the building you never imagined.
 In the strictest terms, this can increase the resale value of your property well beyond the cost of the project.
 But it can also dramatically improve the way you live in your home, making daily life more beautiful, more graceful, and more meaningful.

 As temperatures dropped, we mourned the end of our summer nights dining al fresco in the middle of Vanderbilt Avenue.
 The COVID winter ahead seemed dark and bleak.
-But with their indomitable pluck, New York restaurateurs have come to our rescue yet again.
+But New York restaurateurs, with their indomitable pluck, have come to our rescue yet again.